jeff1evesque/LeQue/README.md

 ###Installation:

-The following packages need to be installed through terminal in Ubuntu:
+We need to make the configuration defined in the *Configuration - Internet Connection*, as well as that defined in the *Configuration - Source List* section (see below).
+Then, the following packages need to be installed through terminal in Ubuntu:

 ```
 sudo apt-get update